How to get a never ending happy ending

 Instead of reaching for a cola, health officials are urging residents to choose water, non-fat or low-fat milk or unsweetened ice tea.

-Imagine if Boost Plus® were available in high school cafeterias; that's all the hormone-happy boys would need is an extra boost.
+Imagine if Boost PlusĀ® were available in high school cafeterias; that's all the hormone-happy boys would need is an extra boost.

-50 years ago we had normal sounding drinks, Coke, Pepsi, 7-Up, Yoo-Hoo and the like.
+buffalo wing popcorn50 years ago we had normal sounding drinks, Coke, Pepsi, 7-Up, Yoo-Hoo and the like.
 Candies were made of caramel, chocolate, nuts and peanut butter.
-Today, if you check out Junk Food Blog you find: Strawberry Milkshake Creme Oreos, Cheddar Covered Pretzels, Cassava Yuca Chips, Beer Flavored Sunflower Seeds, and buffalo wing flavored popcorn.
-Energy products galore like Golly Guarana, Rehab Recovery Supplement Energy Drink, Empowered Mints, and Mad-Croc Energy Gum.
+Today, if you check out Junk Food Blog you find:

 When I was a child I would order a coke and a pretzel at the soda fountain and be perfectly happy.
 I suppose a child today would be disappointed if the pretzels weren't buffalo-wing flavored.